Simplifying Meshes - Decimation & Remeshing

 • The targeted face count is very low and the input geometry is quite complex (for example tessellated CAD data).

 • The input mesh was generated with multiple unconnected mesh shells or lumps.
 One example for this is data from Digital Fashion Software.
-Remeshing here helps to define a coherent and watertight mesh before simplifying further with decimation and other operations.
+The voxelization remeshing method helps to define a coherent and watertight mesh before simplifying further with decimation and other operations.

 back to top